tripledoublev/global-dialogues/Data/Documentation/DATA_GUIDE.md

 | `O6: <religion> (N)`  | Agreement rate among participants segmented by religion.                                                                                                                                                                                                                                                                         |
 | `O7: <country> (N)`   | Agreement rate among participants segmented by country.                                                                                                                                                                                                                                                                          |
 | `<Region> (N)`        | Agreement rate among participants grouped by region.                                                                                                                                                                                                                                                                             |

+**Note:** This raw file format is processed by the `preprocess_aggregate.py` script to create the standardized `aggregate_standardized.csv` file, which should be used for all analyses.

 \* **Agreement Rate Definition:**
 -   For *Poll* Questions: The percentage of participants who selected a specific response.